markomanninen/tocmanuscript/README.md

 See more help: `print(Prompt.__init__.__doc__)`

-b) Create title and prompt entry for the section.
-Value must be `ToCDict` type:
+b) Create a title and prompt entry for the section.
+The value must be `ToCDict` type:

 ```
 toc_manuscript[1] = ToCDict({'title': 'Heading level one', prompt: section_1_prompt})
 ```

-You may initialize a group of sections, like one chapter in one cell, but possibly half a dozen sections at most, because the generated text will be limited by length.
+You may initialize a group of sections, like one chapter in one cell, but possibly half a dozen sections at most because the generated text will be limited by length.
 Proceeding with smaller tasks is best.

 ```
 toc_manuscript[1][1] = ToCDict({'title': 'Heading level two', prompt: section_1_1_prompt})
 ```

 Repeat step 3.
-Ask user for permission to proceed to the next item(s).
+Ask the user for permission to proceed to the next item(s).

 After the step 3 final iteration, you can call `toc_manuscript.print_toc()` to see the intended table of contents in plain text format.

-# STEP 4 (iterative)
+## STEP 4 (iterative)

 Once all titles and prompts are set, let Noteable + ChatGPT generate a content cell for each item in TOC, one by one.